adarshrkumar/commonps-syntax-highlighter/commonps.md

 count = length of numbers  // or count = numbers.length
 ```

-Add element to end of array:
+Add an element to the end of an array:

 ```pscode
 append 6 to numbers  // or numbers.append(6) or numbers.push(6)